 With an attained-age-rating system, the premium price of your insurance plan is based on your current age.
 In effect, as policyholders age, they will begin to see yearly increases in their premium prices.

 The unfortunate consequence is that rising premiums could eventually become too expensive for certain people.
-Similar to other rating systems, final pricing can be affected by inflation and several other factors.
+Similar to other rating systems, final pricing can change due to inflation and several other factors.

 What Are the Other Factors Influencing Medigap Costs?

 Beyond the three price rating systems, the cost of a policyholder’s Medigap policy can also be contingent on an insurance company’s ability to appropriately handle the following aspects of their business.